joshuacoles/obsidian-events/README.md

 # Events Calendar Plugin

-A plugin inspired by the [Full Calendar Plugin](https://github.com/obsidian-community/obsidian-full-calendar) but expanded to fit my needs.
-This is currently
+A plugin inspired by the [Full Calendar Plugin](https://github.com/obsidian-community/obsidian-full-calendar) but altered to fit my needs.
+This includes the styling from which acts as a base for this plugin.

 ## Possible